AptiGuide

 "Arts hai toh future bright nahi hoga."
 I've heard this said to students who went on to become behavioural economists at global consulting firms and policy analysts at the UN.
 The problem was never the stream.
 It was the incomplete information people had about it.

 Arts — when taken seriously, with the right subject combinations and direction — builds skills that Engineering and Commerce cannot easily replicate: the ability to understand human behaviour, analyse complex systems, communicate with precision, and think historically and structurally.
-In 2025, those skills are being paid for at a premium.
+Today, those skills are being paid for at a premium.

 🏆